-- Scaling – It’s possible to launch a single node of MongoDB and add additional nodes to convert the single node to a replica set as you scale your application.
+- Scaling – It’s possible to launch a single node of MongoDB or Couchbase and add additional nodes to convert the single node to a replica set as you scale your application.
 You can also remove nodes and scale down the replica set.

 - Automated Software Patching – CumuLogic database service provides an optional feature to apply minor updates and patches to the database engine.
 Users can choose when the updates are to be implemented and schedule the implementation.
 The database service does not apply patches to the operating system.

-- Optimization – MongoDB database instances are optimized for the target cloud (IaaS cloud, virtualized environment or bare metal), which means out-of-the-box performance of each instance will be optimized to deliver the highest possible IOPS and lowest latency based on the size of the database instance.
+- Optimization – MongoDB and Couchbase database instances are optimized for the target cloud (IaaS cloud, virtualized environment or bare metal), which means out-of-the-box performance of each instance will be optimized to deliver the highest possible IOPS and lowest latency based on the size of the database instance.
 MongoDB internal processes perform disk I/O and are configured for better performance.
 Most of these parameters can be changed to suit a particular workload by creating Parameter Groups.
 Parameter Groups are a set of configuration parameters that impact the performance of the database and must be tweaked for optimal operations.

 Get A Free Trial with a Cloud Provider Partner

 CumuLogic NoSQL Database-as-a-Service eliminates over 75% of the database management tasks for developers and administrators while providing the flexibility to control the scalability and performance of the database instances.